 [Section 38 inserted by No. 58 of 2010 s.
 30.]

-39. References to the former Board
+39. References to former Board or Registrar

 If in a written law or other document or instrument there is a reference to the former Board or the former Registrar, that reference may, where the context so requires, be read as if it had been amended to be a reference to the Commissioner.